Graphmatic/ModzTakt-VST-Standalone/README.md

 -- Step sequencer to mute/unmute echoed notes
 -- Auto-Pan for echoed notes

+- a graphical interface to record Syntakt audio channels for the Linux Standalone version if SYNTAKT is set to OverBridge Mode.
+Code is ripped off the existing Dtdump project (https://github.com/droelfdroelf/dtdump), so repectfull thanks, I won't be able to do that without this previous work!
+Syntakt MIDI In/Out seems to be available independantly, so using audio recording should not break MIDI functionnalities of the app.

 - the Oscilloscope view is gadget, not accurate.

 LFO route triggered by EG always run until end of EG cycle.